Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Implementation of Approximate GCRD

 \subsection{Examples and Experimental Results}

-This section contains some examples of our implementation.
-The (inflated) differential Sylvester matrix is ill-conditioned for large degree inputs in $t$ and $\D$.
+This section contains some examples of our implementation. \footnote{A proof-of-concept implementation of the algorithms is available at \url{https://www.scg.uwaterloo.ca/software/ApproxOreFoCM-2019.tgz}.} The (inflated) differential Sylvester matrix is ill-conditioned for large degree inputs in $t$ and $\D$.
+This ill-conditioning occurs because the columns (rows) become unbalanced due to the falling factorials, where some columns have a Frobenius norm factorially larger than others.
 We restrict ourselves to modest examples with minimal coefficient growth.
+Computations are done using the default precision in \texttt{Maple}, which is approximately 10 decimal points of accuracy.

 \begin{example}[No Noise, many factors]